ArmandPhilippot/dotfiles/README.md

 * `dotig`: my dotfiles manager
 * `fuzbat`: used as a note-taking app from terminal
 * `new-vhost`: to quickly create a new virtual host with a local cert on Manjaro

-## Installation

-At this time, I do not have a script to automate the process.
-Why?
-I can't decide which tools I want to use to facilitate my dotfiles management.
-I mostly hesitate between a personal script or a solution like GNU Stow.

 ## Acknowledgment